Gov. William Aiken House: Slavery

-An attractive feature to the Aiken House is its urban development.
-Most scholars of southern history and culture define antebellum plantation mansions being surrounding by agricultural developments, such as other Charleston area plantations, Drayton Hall, McLeod Plantation, and Magnolia Plantation.
-However most southern antebellum cities were entrenched with slavery - Richmond, Savannah, and Charleston - which populations made up usually one third of the total city population.
+An attractive feature of the Aiken House is its urban development.
+Most scholars of southern history and culture define antebellum plantation mansions being surrounded by agricultural developments, such as other Charleston area plantations, Drayton Hall, McLeod Plantation, and Magnolia Plantation.
+However most southern antebellum cities were entrenched in slavery - Richmond, Savannah, and Charleston - which populations made up usually one third of the total city population.
 According to the 1850 census, Aiken enslaved 7 individuals inside the urban residence, although the Aikens enslaved 878 people in the Charleston and Colleton districts combined.
 Ten years in 1860, the number of enslaved people at the urban residence jumped to 19 individuals.
 By the time that the American Civil War broke out, at least 13 enslaved people were at the Aiken property, including 6 children.

 Exhibits and interpretation

 In 2016, a team of archaeologists began to research and survey the slave dwellings on the Aiken-Rhett property.
 By 2018, the team was able to uncover over 10,000 artifacts.
 A large majority of the pieces are currently still on display within an exhibit interpreting their cultural significance.
 The artifacts span from coins and tools, to pieces of bottles and pottery.
 In a separate research and archeological survey in 2017, a team of archeologists were able to search for evidence of siege lines that British soldiers reportedly dug in the spring of 1780.

-The Historic Charleston Foundation launched an app in the fall of 2018, which offers further information on topics and a self-guided audio tour.
+Historic Charleston Foundation launched an app in the fall of 2018, which offers further information on topics and a self-guided audio tour.
 The tour lasts for roughly 45 minutes and includes exhibit descriptions and photographs.
-The decision to update the tour reportedly came from the director of museums at the Historic Charleston Foundation, Lauren Northup.
+The decision to update the tour reportedly came from the director of museums at Historic Charleston Foundation, Lauren Northup.
 The older guide for the Aiken-Rhett was constructed in the mid-1990s, and "left out many of the stories they had discovered since then about the lives of the enslaved on the property."
 The foundation later updated the app to cover more of the Charleston area historic house museums, such as the Nathaniel Russel House and the Magnolia Cemetery.
 In addition to the stories of enslaved people and the African American community, women's history and LGBTQ community have been included as well inside the app.